Dr Natalie C. Ban

 Kim-Ly’s Masters research with the Marine Ethnoecology Research Group is centered on community-based marine ecosystem management on the North Coast of British-Columbia.
 In partnership with the Gitga’at First Nation, she hopes to understand the ways in which Local and Traditional Knowledge is being, or could be, integrated with Western Scientific Knowledge to inform local marine monitoring, management, and governance.
 The humbling cetaceans and cedar-lined fjords first drew her to the North Coast during research she conducted while earning a B.Sc. in Biology at McGill University.
 Its dynamic ecology and communities have kept her coming back since.
 She is grateful for the opportunity to continue learning with and from a place and people that have taught her so much.

-Rafael joined the lab as a Postdoctoral visiting scholar ealier in 2017.
+Rafael joined the lab as a Postdoctoral visiting scholar earlier in 2017.
 His work is focused on integrating catastrophic events related to mining disasters in conservation planning.
-Rafael finished his Phd in February 2016 at ARC Centre of Excellence for Coral Reef Studies (James Cook University).
-In his PhD he investigates ecollogically-meaningful ways of integrating ecological processes related to connectivity and climate change into conservation planning.
-The thesis produced 5 scientifc papers, all already published.
+Rafael finished his PhD in February 2016 at ARC Centre of Excellence for Coral Reef Studies (James Cook University).
+In his PhD he investigates ecologically-meaningful ways of integrating ecological processes related to connectivity and climate change into conservation planning.
+The thesis produced 5 scientific papers, all already published.
 Rafael has also been working at the Brazilian Ministry of Environment since 2007.
 His work focuses on attempting to integrate scientific-based approaches into the decision-making process.
 He is passionate about nature and loves spending time outside.